foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

 ..

 In general, the number of accumulations required for one output value calculation can be
 estimated in advance.
-Using this information, a graph mapper can determine if the accumulator satisfies requirements or not.

 .. note::

-   - If the available bits are not enough, ensure that you quantize inputs (including weights for both the operands of MAC) while keeping some bits unused.
+   - If the available bits are not enough, ensure that you quantize inputs (including weights for both the operands of the MAC) while keeping some bits unused.

-   - To reduce the influence of quantization on result, ensure that you evenly distribute these bits between operands.
+   - To reduce the influence of quantization on the result, ensure that you evenly distribute these bits between operands.
 ..

 The file ``mli_config.h`` exports a set of defines that hold the number of accumulator bits for the different operand combinations.
-These values can be different when compiled on a different platform. :ref:`pf_sp_acc_def` lists the defines.
+These values can vary depending upon the selected hardware platform. :ref:`pf_sp_acc_def` lists the defines.

 .. _pf_sp_acc_def:
 .. table:: Platform Specific Accumulator Bit Defines